alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

 - Some notion of distance
 - An assumption that points that are close to one another are similar

-KNN quite consciously neglects a lot of information, and it predicts for each new point depends only on the handful of points closest to it.
+KNN quite consciously neglects a lot of information, and it predicts new point depends only on the handful of points closest to it.

 ### Chapter 13: Naive Bayes